 - 11.1 All public authorities are required by the Equality Act 2010 to specifically consider the likely impact of their policy, procedure or practice on certain groups in the society. - 11.2 It is our responsibility to ensure that our policies, procedures and service delivery do not discriminate, including indirectly, on any sector of society.
 Council policies, procedures and service delivery may have differential impacts on certain groups with protected characteristics, and these will be highlighted in the Equalities Impact Assessment (EqIA) screening.
 Likely differential impacts must be highlighted, and described, as some may be positive.
-Where likely significant adverse differential impacts are identified, consideration should be given to

-- opportunities to reduce or mitigate this through a full equalities impact assessment. - 11.3 An EqIA screening was carried out for this Draft Local Plan.
+Where likely significant adverse differential impacts are identified, consideration should be given to opportunities to reduce or mitigate this through a full equalities impact assessment. - 11.3 An EqIA screening was carried out for this Draft Local Plan.
 It is not considered necessary to carry out a full EqIA.
 This document will be published on the Council's web site alongside the consultation document.
+Accordingly, it is considered that in approving this report, the Council will be acting in accordance with the public sector equality duty contained in section 149 of the Equality Act 2010.